 Staff were instructed to ensure all voting locations were set up to ensure maximum accessibility.
 In 2014, a member of the Accessibility Advisory Committee assisted in reviewing a mock voting location set up to assess maximum accessibility (i.e. distance between voting booths, height of tables, etc.).
-The same set up established in 2014 was utilized for 2018 and 2022, and was taught during our staff training.
+The same set up established in 2014 was utilized for 2018 and 2022 and was used during staff training.